 Produced for a variety of applications, Lindström Rugs can be selected from a curated inventory of in-stock pieces or woven custom into virtually any pattern, shape, color or size.
 All rugs are manufactured from the finest natural materials, including wool, silk, nettle, cactus, hemp and linen.
 Beyond the designs created by the in-house studio led by Erik Lindström, the company also collaborates with a curated selection of world-renowned artists and designers to create signature, exclusive rug collections.

-Lindström Rugs are also GoodWeave certified, meaning that only adult artisans (not children) had a hand in the making of our rugs.
+Lindström Rugs are GoodWeave certified, meaning that only adult artisans (not children) had a hand in the making of our rugs.
+For every Lindström rug purchased, a percentage of that sale helps Goodweave fund factory supervisors and educational programs for children removed from the throngs of slavery.

 The Custom Process